hotnuma/firebook/Readme.md

 https://github.com/hotnuma/doclinux

-And then using a markdown converter, generate html files and add bookmarks to these into Firefox :-D
+And then using a markdown converter, generate html files again and add bookmarks to these into Firefox :-D